tshepang/blog-movies/content/movies/Iron Man 3 (2013).rst

 martial arts training), or the uninteresting idea of flaming villains (though the Pepper entrance was fun), or the whole story in general.
-Felt like mere opportunism (milking the franchise), and the abilities of the suit keep growing more and more, to point of being
-ludicrous: In the second movie, the portable suit idea was kool, and so was the *magnetic* one in `The Avengers`__.
+Felt like mere opportunism (milking the franchise), and the abilities of the suit keep growing more and more, to ludicrous levels: In the second movie, the portable suit idea was kool, and so was the *magnetic* one in `The Avengers`__.
 The remote-driven one in this third one is also a nice touch, but when it gets to the point of its individual parts flying themselves, I get to wish the